 Mega Man X may be a narrative continuation of the classic Mega Man games, but it keeps its references subtle and establishes a clear identity as soon as possible.

 In reference to redesigning the game’s eponymous hero, Mega Man Zero’s character designer– Toru Nakayama– said that he wanted to give Zero a more “human feel.”
 Specifically, a humanity that would contrast directly with Mega Man X’s “mechanical feel.”
 Despite Mega Man Zero serving as a direct successor to the Mega Man X sub-series, Nakayama felt it important to establish a unique artistic direction for Zero.
-Much in the same way refused to make itself derivative of the classic Mega Man series, Zero couldn’t be derivative of his last appearance– not if the character were to frontline his own sub-series.
+Much in the same way X refused to make itself derivative of the classic Mega Man series, Zero couldn’t be derivative of his last appearance– not if the character were to frontline his own sub-series.
 Taking into consideration that the franchise’s heroes had always been Blue Bombers to this point, and Nakayama’s redesign can seem quite radical.
 At the same time, it was necessary.

 Series producer Kenji Inafune had been wanting Zero to serve as the main character of his own game since before Rockman X even started development.
-The character was initially conceived as the original Mega Man’s successor, the face of the franchise.
+The character was initially conceived as the original Mega Man’s successor, the face of the X franchise.
 Zero actually would go on to be the face regardless, gradually stealing the spotlight away from X with each game after X3.
-In that regard, it would have been perfectly natural for Zero 1 to simply pick up where the last game left off (to Inafune’s knowledge at the time, X5.)
-It would also have connected Zero to more intimately than it needed to.
+In that regard, it would have been perfectly natural for Zero 1 to simply pick up where the last X game left off (to Inafune’s knowledge at the time, X5.)
+It would also have connected Zero to X more intimately than it needed to.

 Mega Man X may be a narrative continuation of the classic Mega Man games, but it keeps its references subtle and establishes a clear identity as soon as possible.
 Perhaps unsurprisingly, Mega Man Zero opts to do the same.
 Nakayama’s redesign was only the first domino in a chain reaction which would result in a game rich in its own identity, independent of its predecessors.
-What Zero strives for is more unique than either the Classic or sub-series, incorporating the franchise’s penchant for action-platforming with RPG elements.
+What Zero strives for is more unique than either the Classic or X sub-series, incorporating the franchise’s penchant for action-platforming with RPG elements.

 Combat seems like typical Mega Man fare at first glance, but savvy players will spot some key differences right away.
-For starters, Zero has actual weapons this time around instead of absorbing boss powers like X or learning button combos like he once did in the games.
+For starters, Zero has actual weapons this time around instead of absorbing boss powers like X or learning button combos like he once did in the X games.
 Players begin with a gun, gain a sword, and can then unlock two optional weapons, the Triple Rod & the Shield Boomerang.
 Curiously, weapons also level up this time around, with Zero earning weapon-specific experience by attacking and killing enemies.
 Shoot enough Pantheon Guardians, and Zero’s Buster Shot can be charged one more tier.

 Leveling isn’t based solely on XP earned, however.
 While attacking enemies and killing them does reward experience, Zero’s weapons are actually leveled non-linearly.
 Attacking in a certain way can unlock new abilities “out of order.”
 Zero’s first sword upgrade should normally unlock his 2 hit combo, but players who are slashing enemies while dashing will actually unlock a grounded rolling slash with their first level up.
 Conversely, anyone killing enemies primarily by jump slashing will unlock an aerial rolling slash.
 While not all of Zero’s weapons have as much progression wiggle room, all four can grow considerably over the course of a single playthrough.